Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Comments
-Comments are used to explain the context of code and what its purpose is or to disable the execution of code.
-This won't effect anything inside the Lua program because it will be ignored.
-Comments starts with a double minus <kbd>--</kbd> characters as the syntax for single-line comment.
-For multi-line comments should have double brackets <kbd>[[]]</kbd> characters with the double minus <kbd>--</kbd> characters before it.
+Comments are used to explain the context of code and what its purpose is, or to disable the execution of code.
+This won't affect anything inside the Lua program because it will be ignored.
+Comments start with a double minus <kbd>--</kbd> character as the syntax for a single-line comment.
+For multi-line comments, they should have double brackets <kbd>[[]]</kbd> characters with the double minus <kbd>--</kbd> characters before them.

 Example:
 ```lua